guigolab/FA-nf/README.md

 ## Troubleshooting

-**I get an error message such as ```FATAL:   While making image from oci registry: while building SIF from layers: conveyor failed to get: no descriptor found for reference``` or any other mentioning OCI, SIF or Singularity.**
+**At the beginning of the pipeline execution, I get an error message such as ```FATAL:   While making image from oci registry: while building SIF from layers: conveyor failed to get: no descriptor found for reference``` or any other mentioning OCI, SIF or Singularity.**

 *Ensure you have an up-to-date version of Singularity.
 Otherwise you may need to clean some Singularity directories, the singularity one (where pipeline images are stored) in FA-nf base directory and ```.singularity``` in your ```$HOME``` directory.*

-**Something went wrong.
-No supported configuration file syntax found at /your/path/lib/site_perl/5.26.2/Config/Simple.pm line 184, <FH> line 23.**
+**Just after starting the pipeline, it stops and I get a message such as ```Something went wrong.
+No supported configuration file syntax found at /your/path/lib/site_perl/5.26.2/Config/Simple.pm line 184, <FH> line 23.```**

-*Check in line **23** (or the number you have) of your params.config if you have any syntax error (e.g., new line, additional quote character, etc.)*
+*Check line **23** (or the number you have) of your params.config if you have any syntax error (e.g., new line, additional quote character, etc.)*